 Edited by Kerstin Svendsen

-For Kerstin Svendsen's From Orchards, Fields, and Gardens we made two collaborative collage pieces, A fantastical garden of the mind and They had constructed their own garden from what they had, and Gracia contributed a written piece, Recalled.
+For Kerstin Svendsen’s From Orchards, Fields, and Gardens: Art and rememberings celebrating sustainable agriculture and good food we made two collaborative collage pieces, A fantastical garden of the mind and They had constructed their own garden from what they had, and Gracia contributed a written piece, Recalled.

 The authors remember activities, people, and places that shape(d) their appreciation for small scale food production and processing.
 Beginner small scale farmers, a young jam making entrepreneur, a scientist, poets, and artists recollect exploring grandparents’ gardens, gleaning walnuts from a walnut orchard, studying honeybee colony collapse disorder, planting garlic, and more.

 It is the layout I remember first, the long passageways created.
 When I think of my grandparents’ garden in St Arnaud, it is a garden laid out in three long rows, allowing you to walk the length of the bed from either side, picking peas or hoeing turnips.
 A grapevine that ran the length of the three sides framed the garden whole, a neat belt to its green corridors.
 It may not have been so.
 It may not have been quite so long.
 For that you will have my memory to take.
 I recall it thus; it was thus.
 Memory is not for the factual reliance when it comes to any book stored in the mind.